 Agents perform a comparative market analysis (CMA) report, which considers multiple factors including, but not limited to, the property's location, square footage, condition, and recent upgrades.

-Simply put, an agent's expertise can prevent costly pricing errors and help navigate negotiations with buyer’s agents way more smoothly.
-Consider all factors carefully to land on a price that meets your goals and market expectations.
+Simply put, an agent's expertise can prevent costly pricing errors and help navigate negotiations with buyer agents more smoothly.
+Consider all factors carefully to determine a price that meets your goals and market expectations.

 Next step: Set the right listing price

-A more accurate and reliable method to set your home's price is through a CMA conducted by a real estate professional.
+A CMA conducted by a real estate professional is a more accurate and reliable method of setting your home's price.
 It's a detailed comparison of your home against similar properties in your area, factoring in any upgrades or renovations you've made.

 Securing a CMA from a realtor not only provides you with a precise valuation but also equips you with the market insights needed to navigate the selling process.